Tin(II) fluoride: Reducing properties

 SnF2 is a reducing agent, with a standard reduction potential of Eo (SnIV/ SnII) = +0.15 V. Solutions in HF are readily oxidised by a range of oxidizing agents (O2, SO2 or F2) to form the mixed-valence compound Sn3F8 (containing SnII and SnIV and no Sn–Sn bonds).

 Structure

 The monoclinic form contains tetramers, Sn4F8, where there are two distinct coordination environments for the Sn atoms.
 In each case, there are three nearest neighbours, with Sn at the apex of a trigonal pyramid, and the lone pair of electrons sterically active.
 Other forms reported have the GeF2 and paratellurite structures.

 Molecular SnF2

 In the vapour phase, SnF2 forms monomers, dimers, and trimers.
-Monomeric SnF2 is a non-linear molecule with an Sn−F bond length of 206 pm.
+Monomeric SnF2 is a non-linear with an Sn−F bond length of 206 pm.
 Complexes of SnF2, sometimes called difluorostannylene, with an alkyne and aromatic compounds deposited in an argon matrix at 12 K have been reported.